 Yes, a university campus spin out or a start-up is an eligible enterprise partner provided that the entity is separate to the university itself and operates as a standalone enterprise in the normal way.
 All companies must adhere to employment law in Ireland.
-Please see clauses 7.9 to 7.18 of the Terms and Conditions in particular that the Employment Partner must employ the scholar (either temporarily or permanently) for the duration of the award as a fulltime employee on the normal terms and conditions for salaried employees.
+Please see clauses of the Terms and Conditions in particular that the Employment Partner must employ the scholar (either temporarily or permanently) for the duration of the award as a fulltime employee on the normal terms and conditions for salaried employees.